 Will You restrain Yourself at these things, O LORD?
 Will You keep silent and afflict us beyond measure?Isaiah 64:12(NASB)

-But throughout Israel's chequered history, there has always been a prayerful remnant, who have earnestly sought the Lord, and made confession of their continuing trust in Him, and His never-failing goodness to Israel.
-And through the words of this chapter, Isaiah records the pleading heart of God's faithful people, as they questioningly cry out: Will You restrain Yourself at these things, O Lord?
-Will You keep silent and afflict us beyond measure?
+But throughout Israel's chequered history, there has always been a prayerful remnant who have earnestly sought the Lord and made confession of their continuing trust in Him and His never-failing goodness to Israel.
+And through the words of this chapter, Isaiah records the pleading heart of God's faithful people as they questioningly cry out: "Will You restrain Yourself at these things, O Lord?
+Will You keep silent and afflict us beyond measure?"

-And so they rehearsed.. in the ears of the Lord, all the destruction of what took place in the holy city of Jerusalem, together with the tragic burning of the glorious Temple of the Lord, and they pleaded expectantly: LORD! after all this, can you hold Yourself back?
-Can You keep silent and punish us so severely?
+And so they rehearsed... in the ears of the Lord, all the destruction that took place in the holy city of Jerusalem together with the tragic burning of the glorious Temple of the Lord, and they pleaded expectantly, "LORD! after all this, can you hold Yourself back?
+Can You keep silent and punish us so severely?"

-Well, God's love for His people never fails and His response to their cry was loud and clear, in the next chapter.
-Though judgement was necessary, and punishment inevitable, due to the nation's ongoing disobedience, nevertheless, the promised kingdom of righteousness would one day be set up, where peace and prosperity would be established, and all God's promises to His people would be fulfilled.
+Well, God's love for His people never fails and His response to their cry was loud and clear in the next chapter.
+Though judgement was necessary and punishment inevitable, due to the nation's ongoing disobedience, nevertheless the promised kingdom of righteousness would one day be set up where peace and prosperity would be established and all God's promises to His people would be fulfilled.

-And as members of Christ's body, in the post-cross dispensation of grace.. we too should follow the example of this faithful, little remnant in Israel, who despite the terrible sufferings they experienced, both individually and as a nation.. were men and women of faith, who continued to trust in the Lord with all their heart, and did not lean on their own understanding.
+And as members of Christ's Body in the post-Cross dispensation of grace, we too should follow the example of this faithful little remnant in Israel who, despite the terrible sufferings they experienced both individually and as a nation, were men and women of faith who continued to trust in the Lord with all their heart and did not lean on their own understanding.

-Heavenly Father, thank You for the example of Israel's faithful little remnant, who continued to trust You, in spite of all the suffering and pain they endured.
-Keep me from being discouraged by all that is happening in my life and the wider world, and may I continue to trust You in all things - knowing that Your plans and purposes are perfect, and that Your promises are all 'yes' and 'amen'.. in Christ Jesus our Lord, in Whose name I pray, AMEN.
+Heavenly Father, thank You for the example of Israel's faithful little remnant who continued to trust You in spite of all the suffering and pain they endured.
+Keep me from being discouraged by all that is happening in my life and the wider world, and may I continue to trust You in all things - knowing that Your plans and purposes are perfect and that Your promises are all 'yes' and 'amen' in Christ Jesus our Lord, in Whose name I pray, AMEN.